ProjectZeroDays/setup-windows-automatically/README.md

 ### Install Hashcat on Windows and Kali WSL

-The script installs Hashcat on both Windows and Kali Linux.
+The script installs Hashcat on both Windows and Kali Linux WSL.

 ```powershell
 # On Windows